udaychandra/junit-tribuo/README.md

 In this thought experiment, we leverage Tribuo within a custom JUnit extension to see the feasibility of using ML to potentially gain useful QA insights for a given service or product.

 The custom [extension](src/main/java/io/github/udaychandra/jt/JTExtension.java) computes the total time taken to execute a test class.
 The data is recorded in a CSV file.
 For simplicity, all the data that gets collected is naively interpreted as an `EXPECTED` observation.
 Once we collect enough data, Tribuo's anomaly detection will be used to find any unusual observations when the test classes are run.
 For instance, say a given test class usually takes somewhere between 2-3 seconds to successfully run all the tests in it.
-Now a relevant product change gets introduced.
-Given that there are no changes to the test class and the execution environment it runs in, but it now takes 10 seconds to successfully run the tests.
+Now a relevant product change gets introduced but no changes are made to the test class and the execution environment it runs in.
+It now takes 10 seconds to successfully run the tests.
 This could point to a potential performance regression (an over simplification, of course).
-If the trained model is doing its job right, this unusual behavior is immediately marked as a problem by the extension.
+If the trained model is doing its job right, this unusual behavior should now be marked as a problem.

 Take a look at [HashUtilsTest.java](src/test/java/io/github/udaychandra/jt/HashUtilsTest.java) to see how the `AnomalyDetector` annotation gets used.